 Most of us know that supplying a quality product or service on time, and at a fair price, is critical to achieving customer satisfaction.
 But what if you're not the only one that can do this for your customer?

-You need become your customer's first choice for their next order — here's how.
+Become your customer's first choice for their next order and rank as a top supplier with these tips.

-Commitment is the key to meeting this goal, but it is also important to have an organized system for managing your responses, and sticky notes won't cut it.
-You need a digital track record (whether it's an Excel spreadsheet or a CRM system) to keep a log of who has sent you an RFQ and when your response went out.
+Commitment is the key to meeting this goal, but it is also important to have an organized system for managing your responses — and sticky notes won't cut it.
+You need a digital track record to keep a log of who has sent you an RFQ and when your response went out.

 If the inquiry was a phone call, send an email to summarize the call, and if you need more time to provide the information that the customer has requested, note this in your email and provide the date by which you will follow up.
 If you don't have the information by that date, reply with a status report.
 Whenever you send a message that requires follow up, flag the message for follow up with a due date.